Published: 11 Feb 2020

 This is the first type of automation testing in which the individual components of an application are tested.
 These tests are usually written by the developers but sometimes automation testers also write them.
 These tests are usually performed during the software development phase.

 This type of testing is performed to check whether the build is stable or not.
-If the build is not stable, then it will be sent back to the developers as unstable build and if the build is stable then testers will accept it to perform further testing on the build.
+If the build is not stable, then it will be sent back to the developers as an unstable build and if the build is stable then testers will accept it to perform further testing on the build.

 In this integration testing, the application modules are typically integrated logically and tested as a group.
 Essentially, this form of testing checks and verifies the data communication between different modules of the application.